NREL/ComStock.github.io/docs/upgrade_measures/hvac_ashp_boiler_gas_backup.md

 # Acknowledgments

-The authors would like to acknowledge the valuable guidance and input provided by Shanti Pless, Eric Bonnema and the NREL ComStock team, particularly Andrew Parker and Christopher CaraDonna.
+The authors would like to acknowledge the valuable guidance and input provided by Shanti Pless, Eric Bonnema and the NLR ComStock team, particularly Andrew Parker and Christopher CaraDonna.
 The author would also like to thank Bart Ransom from Colmac for providing heat pump performance data.

 # 1. Introduction